slipset/slipset.github.io/_posts/2019-12-03-Christin-Gorman.md

 Which simply makes me want to say, hang in there Christin!
 You are the one who knows what what you're talking about!

-And for the rest of you, if you're ever in need of a speaker at your conference, or a strong voice in your panel, you know whoo to contact.
+And for the rest of you, if you're ever in need of a speaker at your conference, or a strong voice in your panel, you know who to contact.